younglim/purple-hats/README.md

-# Oobee
+# Oobee (CLI)

 [Oobee](https://go.gov.sg/oobee-cli) (formerly known as Purple A11y) is a customisable, automated accessibility testing tool that allows software development teams to assess whether their products are user-friendly to persons with disabilities (PWDs).

 This is the engine and command-line interface (CLI) for Oobee.
-For a desktop graphical user interface (GUI), check out [Oobee Desktop](https://go.gov.sg/oobee).
-The official application can only be downloaded at [https://go.gov.sg/oobee-cicd](https://go.gov.sg/oobee-cicd).
+The official application can only be downloaded at [https://go.gov.sg/oobee-cli](https://go.gov.sg/oobee-cli).
 We recommend that you download the software only from the official link, as other sources and/or third party links may pose risks and/or compromise your system.

+For the **user-friendly desktop application**, check out [Oobee](https://go.gov.sg/oobee).

 ## Technology Stack